Hoboken Lecture 2017

 17:30 Refreshments and supper for VIPs, speaker, partners and sponsors

-18:00 Museum open: get your ticket, drink coffee and see the exhibitions
+18:00 Museum open: get your vouchers, drink coffee and see the exhibitions

 19:00 Auditorium Kunsthal open (next to the museum)